prataprc/prataprc.github.io/_posts/2019-01-04-json-sort-order.md

 value and floating point value, later value is converted to integer and compared.

-Also, JSON specification do not define _-Infinity_, _+Infinity_ and _NaN_ values that are part of the floating point specification.
+Also there is the [total ordering][totalorder] issue for floating point numbers, and JSON specification do not define _-Infinity_, _+Infinity_ and _NaN_ values that are part of the floating point specification.
 These tokens are defined in the [JSON5][json5] specification.
-And its sort order shall be defined as
+And its sort order shall be defined, for the sake of total ordering, as

 * **-Infinity** shall sort before all numbers.
 * **+Infinity** shall sort after all numbers.